 Bears Can Paint

-After high school I moved to Australia, working first as a governess on a sheep station and later stapling boxes and grading pineapples in Brisbane factories.
-I travelled around the world for two years before settling down to study biology, having been convinced no-one could make a career out of writing.
-After doing biology fieldwork on remote lakes in Northern Ontario, I moved to Yellowknife, Northwest Territories for five years then headed south (everything is south when you live in the NWT) and went back to school, this time majoring in Creative Writing at the University of Victoria.
-The year I graduated I met Evan, a fellow nomad.
-We’ve been together for over 31 years and, along with raising a family, have managed to take semi-regular travel sabbaticals.
+Once I’d completed high school, I moved to Australia, working first as a governess on a sheep station and later stapling boxes and grading pineapples in Brisbane factories.
+I wandered the world for two years before settling down to study biology, having been convinced no-one could make a career out of writing.

-Inbetween the travelling, I worked initially as a journalist and freelance writer.
-Twenty-two years ago I moved into film and television screenwriting and story editing, along with giving writing workshops and teaching screenwriting in Mumbai, India, at the Vancouver Film School (VFS), and at SHVFS at Shanghai University in China.
-These days I live on a small island a 2-½ hour ferry ride from Vancouver, BC.
-We don’t have bears, but there are lots of deer.
-I now focus my writing on the Teen Rebel Series of Young Adult novels.
+In-between the travelling I worked as a journalist and freelance writer until, 25 years ago, I moved into film and television screenwriting and story editing, along with teaching screenwriting in Mumbai, India, at the Vancouver Film School (VFS) for 18 years, and Shanghai University in China.